visit-dav/visit/src/doc/python_scripting/functions.rst

     For certain classes of databases, obtaining cycle/time information for all time states in the database is an expensive operation, requiring each file to be opened and queried.
-The cost of the operation gets worse the more time-states there are in the database.
-Ordinarily, VisIt does not bother to query each time-state for precise cycle/time information.
+The cost of the operation gets worse the more timestates there are in the database.
+Ordinarily, VisIt does not bother to query each timestate for precise cycle/time information.
 In fact, often VisIt can guess this information from the filename(s) comprising the database.
-However, turning this feature on will force VisIt to obtain accurate cycle/time information for all time-states by opening and querying all file(s) in the database.
+However, turning this feature on will force VisIt to obtain accurate cycle/time information for all timestates by opening and querying all file(s) in the database.